Name of Procedure

 - Procedure tray.
 As outlined in the above link, core supplies include a pointer, syringes for subcutaneous local, syringe for injectate, drape.

 - Due to the close proximity to vascular structures, you can consider using a less particulate steroid (if injecting steroid) such as dexamethasone.

 - The primary needle will be a simple 25g x 1.5″ hypodermic needle (in larger patients, a 22g x 3.5″ quincke needle)

 Position the patient in a basic prone position so the C-arm can go under the patient at the level of the ribs/intercostal nerves that are being treated.

 - Obtain an AP view with T12 in view.

 - Use T12 to count up to the levels that you want to treat.

 - Start at the bottom level that you want to treat so you can just walk your way up and stay oriented.

 - About 3-4 inches lateral to the midline

-- Just inferior to the target rib
+- About 1-2cm inferior to the inferior border of the target rib

 - By hitting bone, you will ensure that your needle is at a safe depth before the next steps